zero-radiance/zero-radiance.github.io/_source_/content/post/analytic_media.md

 $$ \tag{42} C_l(z, \theta) = 2 e^{z - z \mathrm{sin}{\theta}} C_h(z \mathrm{sin}{\theta}) - C_u(z, \pi - \theta), $$

-which means that we must find a position \\(\bm{P}\\) (sometimes called the [periapsis](https://en.wikipedia.org/wiki/Apsis) point) along the ray where the ray direction is orthogonal to the surface normal (see the diagram in the previous section), evaluate the horizontal Chapman function there (integrate twice, forwards and backwards, e.i. along the entire line, from \\(-\infty\\) to \\(\infty\\)), and subtract the value of the Chapman function at the original position with the reversed direction (to the atmospheric boundary), which isolates the integral to the desired segment along the ray.
+which means that we must find a position \\(\bm{p}\\) (sometimes called the [periapsis](https://en.wikipedia.org/wiki/Apsis) point) along the ray where the ray direction is orthogonal to the surface normal (see the diagram in the previous section), evaluate the horizontal Chapman function there (integrate twice, forwards and backwards, e.i. along the entire line, from \\(-\infty\\) to \\(\infty\\)), and subtract the value of the Chapman function at the original position with the reversed direction (to the atmospheric boundary), which isolates the integral to the desired segment along the ray.

 Christian Schüler proposes an approximation for \\(C_u\\) in his [GPU Gems 3](http://www.gameenginegems.net/gemsdb/article.php?id=1133) article: